emmahewson/mp3-swimmon/TESTING.md

 Google Maps threw up a number of errors and warnings in the accessibility checks.
 These were:
 - Error - Image map area missing alternative text:
     - I researched what was causing this and it is a consistent error on Google Maps that has no known fix that wouldn't in fact make the map less accessible.
 Because of this I have left the site as it is and the accessibility flagged error remains.
-More information here: https://stackoverflow.com/questions/59326196/google-map-missing-alt-of-image-causing-lower-accessibility
+More information [here.](https://stackoverflow.com/questions/59326196/google-map-missing-alt-of-image-causing-lower-accessibility)
 - Warnings - various, including orphaned form label, very small text, redundant title text, layout table
     - I am unable to make any changes to counteract these warnings as they all relate to Google Maps' own styling and layout and as they are only warnings and not errors I have left the map as it is.